 The Apostolic Fathers were members of the early church who bridged the New Testament era with the beginning of the Christian era following the lives of the apostles.
 Some are known by name while others are anonymous.
-Their works date to the late 1st and early 2nd centuries, and provide valuable historical insight into the Christian movement, heretical teachings, and persecutions facing the Christian community during the period.
-Some of them were acquainted and taught by the apostles of Christ, notably the three principle Apostolic Fathers: Clement of Rome (30-100 AD), Ignatius of Antioch (35-108 AD), and Polycarp of Smyrna (69-155 AD).
+Their works date to the late first and early second centuries CE and provide valuable historical insight into the Christian movement, heretical teachings, and persecutions facing the Christian community during the period.
+Some of them were acquainted and taught by the apostles of Jesus Christ, notably the three principle Apostolic Fathers: Clement of Rome (30-100 CE), Ignatius of Antioch (35-108 CE), and Polycarp of Smyrna (69-155 CE).

 Clement of Rome was the third bishop of the church in Rome thought to be consecrated by the disciple Peter.
-It is possible, although not certain, that he is the Clement mentioned in the New Testament text of Philippians 4:3 (if this text refers to him then Clement would have been around the age of 30 at the time the Apostle Paul mentioned him).
-He penned a letter to the church in Corinth in 95 AD because of issues relating to leadership.
+It is possible, although not certain, that he is the Clement mentioned in the New Testament text of Philippians 4:3 (if this refers to Clement then HE would have been around the age of 30 at the time the Apostle Paul mentioned him).
+He penned a letter to the church in Corinth in 95 CE because of issues relating to leadership.
 Younger men in the church were seeking to replace those within the leadership they deemed too old to lead.
-Clement opposed such actions and penned a lengthy letter in which he quotes texts from the Old and New Testaments commanding the younger men to have respect for their leaders.
-That he quotes the New Testament (i.e. Paul’s letters and the book of Hebrews) suggests that Christians might have had some notion of scripture before the New Testament was canonized, although this is not certain.
+Clement opposed these actions and penned a lengthy letter in which he quotes texts from the Old and New Testaments commanding the younger men to have respect for their leaders.
+That he quotes the New Testament (Paul’s letters and the book of Hebrews) suggests that Christians might have had some notion of scripture before the New Testament was canonized, although this is uncertain.
 The text 2 Clement is not considered an authentic letter of Clement of Rome.

-Polycarp of Smyrna was born in Asia Minor (western Turkey).
-He met Ignatius when he passed through Smyrna as a prisoner, and was taught by the Apostle John.
+Polycarp of Smyrna was born in Asia Minor (western-Turkey).
+He met Ignatius when he passed through Smyrna as a prisoner and was taught by the Apostle John.
 He was elevated fairly rapidly in the church of Smyrna.
-It is also the church addressed in the New Testament book Revelation 2:8-11 foretelling that it would suffer persecution.
-Polycarp penned the Epistle of Polycarp to the Philippians (the same church the Apostle Paul had written to earlier in the New Testament) in which he shows concern for disorder within the church body, those leaving the church, and those holding to heretical beliefs (such as the Marcionites who rejected the Old Testament portrayal of God).
-He urged Christians to do good works, and to look to the examples of faith exercised through the martyrdom suffered by Ignatius and others.
+It is also this church that is addressed in the New Testament book Revelation (2:8-11) written around 95 CE and that stated it would suffer persecution.
+Polycarp composed the Epistle of Polycarp to the Philippians (the same church the Apostle Paul had written to earlier in the New Testament) in which he shows concern for disorder within the church body, those leaving the church, and those holding to heretical beliefs (such as the Marcionites who rejected the Old Testament portrayal of God).
+He urged Christians to do good works and to look to the example of faith exercised through the martyrdom suffered by Ignatius and others.
 The letter approvingly refers to and quotes many New Testament texts, including the synoptic gospels (Mark, Matthew, and Luke).
-Polycarp was martyred under the Roman emperor Antoninus Pius (86-161 AD) after being arrested and brought into the arena.
+Polycarp was martyred under the Roman emperor Antoninus Pius (86-161 CE) after being arrested and brought into the arena.
 The account of his martyrdom is worth noting in some detail,